Do you need a trading coach?

 That call where, when speaking with your coach, you have to explain that you have departed from your trading plan or risk management and “taken off some bark”.
-More than likely, the question from the coach would most likely be “Why?”
+More than likely.
+The question from the coach would most likely be “Why?”

-This is a short one, and not always easy to answer, and this is where you get the return on your investment more than any single area.
-Not by having to answer a tough question, but helping you get to the actual cause of the problem and, more importantly, getting the fix in place and on a sustained basis.
+This is a short one, and not always easy to answer.
+And this is where you get the return on your investment more than any single area.
+Not by having to answer a tough question.
+But helping you get to the actual cause of the problem and, more importantly, getting the fix in place and on a sustained basis.

 What if you want to go it alone?

 Good luck – yes you will work it all out, eventually!
-However, this could take years to do, if you even see the journey out.
+However, this could take years to do.
+If you even see the journey out.

 However, when starting out, we very rarely know what we are doing right, or indeed, doing wrong, making it hard to do more of one and less of another and these are expensive lessons.

 Ok so what if you are paper trading, while “learning the ropes”?
-Well – its still costing you money – that is the opportunity cost of not actually being live in the market.
+Well – it’s still costing you money – that is the opportunity cost of not actually being live in the market.
 I have yet to see anyone ever drive a paper trading Mercedes!